kadenzipfel/smart-contract-vulnerabilities/attacks/front-running.md

 ## Front-Running AKA Transaction-Ordering Dependence

-The University of Concordia considers front-running to be, "a course of action where an entity benefits from prior access to privileged market information about upcoming transactions and trades."
+Front-running is, "a course of action where an entity benefits from prior access to privileged market information about upcoming transactions and trades."
 This knowledge of future events in a market can lead to exploitation.

 For example, knowing that a very large purchase of a specific token is going to occur, a bad actor can purchase that token in advance, and sell the token for a profit when the oversized buy order increases the price.